 Covid-19 Secure Hygiene Measures

 For the safety of clients and myself during the Covid-19 pandemic, I have introduced extensive hygiene measures following the guidance of the UK Government and The Association of Reflexologists.
+I have received the Covid vaccination and undertake lateral-flow testing twice weekly.
 To allow for deep cleaning there will be a longer time period between appointments.

 What hasn’t changed?